DARIAH-DE/TopicsExplorer/README.md

 $ git clone --recursive https://github.com/DARIAH-DE/TopicsExplorer.git
 ```

-Or, if you've already cloned the repository:
+Or, if you have already cloned the repository:

 ```
 $ cd data/british-fiction-corpus